-(a) If funds are provided to the Supreme Court by appropriation or interagency contracts as provided by Section 14.013 (b), Civil Practice and Remedies Code, a magistrate may be paid a salary, on a hourly basis, on a per-case basis, or on such other basis as may be specified by administrative order of the Supreme Court.
+(a) If funds are provided to the Supreme Court by appropriation or interagency contracts as provided by Section 14.013-(b) or 14A.061(b), Civil Practice and Remedies Code, a magistrate may be paid a salary, on an hourly basis, or on a per-case basis, or on such other basis as may be specified by administrative order of the Supreme Court.

-(b) If funds are not provided the Supreme Court, a magistrate may be paid a salary or fees provided in the schedule of fees adopted by the judges of the county pursuant to Article 26.05, Code of Criminal Procedure, as approved by the commissioners court in which the magistrate serves.
+(b) If funds are not provided to the Supreme Court, a magistrate may be paid a salary or fees provided in the schedule of fees adopted by the judges of the county pursuant to Article 26.05, Code of Criminal Procedure, as approved by the commissioners court in which the magistrate serves.

 (c) If paid a salary, the magistrate's salary is paid from the county fund available for payment of officers' salaries.
-If paid by fee, the magistrate's fees are paid from the general fund of county.
+If paid by fee, the magistrate's fees are paid from the general fund of the county.

-5.01, TERMINATION OF MAGISTRATE
+5.01 TERMINATION OF MAGISTRATE